Why backup your iPhone?

 Setting up your new iPhone with your backup means that your new iPhone will have all your music, photos, messages and other app data right from the off!

-To do this, back up your old iPhone to iCloud, iTunes or Finder using the methods above.
+To do this, back up your old iPhone to iCloud, Apple Devices, iTunes or Finder using the methods above.
 Then, when setting up your new iPhone, on the "Apps & Data" screen, choose to Restore from your iCloud or iTunes backup.

 For more information, see Apple's guide on how to set up your new iPhone from a backup.